- Oggetto:

 APPLYING KNOWLEDGE AND UNDERSTANDING

-Acquisition of the ability to analyze scientific papers and data about in vivo imaging, theranostic, molecular imaging and iamging probes.
+Acquisition of the ability to analyze scientific papers and data about in vivo imaging, theranostic, molecular imaging and imaging probes.

-Capability to apply the theoretical knowledge of chemistry, biology, radiology and pharmaceutical sciences to the design and charcaterization of innovagive imaging probes
+Capability to apply the theoretical knowledge of chemistry, biology, radiology and pharmaceutical sciences to the design, in vitro characterization and imaging validation of innovative imaging probes

 MAKING JUDGEMENTS

-Acquisition of aware judgment autonomy concerning evaluation and interpretation of experimental data in order to achieve strategic choices in unkonw situations.
+Acquisition of aware judgment autonomy concerning evaluation and interpretation of experimental data in order to achieve strategic choices in unknown situations.

 COMMUNICATION SKILLS

-Acquisition of oral and written communication skills and expertise, in English, as well as the ability to use graphical and formal languages.
+Acquisition of oral and written communication skills and expertise, in English, as well as the ability to use technical and formal languages.

 LEARNING SKILLS.